-If you don't feel the arrival of fall in Hawaii, it doesn't mean you can't enjoy all your favorite seasonal activities: visiting pumpkin patches, harvest festivals, haunted tours, street parties and spooky Halloween happenings.
-Aloha state has it all!
+If you don't feel the arrival of fall in Hawaii, it doesn't mean you can't enjoy all your favorite seasonal activities: visiting pumpkin patches, harvest festivals, haunted tours, street parties, and spooky Halloween happenings.
+The aloha state has it all!

 Waimanalo Farms, located north-east of Honolulu, invites families for seasonal pumpkin picking from a pre-cut patch, feeding animals, cow train rides, and other activities.
 There is the Lil’ Rascal Zone for the kids and the Pumpkin Cannon to try!
 Admission to the Waimanalo Farms Pumpkin Patch is free.
 Once there, you can also visit the Sunflower Patch Monday to Wednesday and Saturday–Sunday, weather permitting.

-Halloween in Lahaina is the most famous fall festival on Maui.
+Halloween in Lahaina is the most famous fall festival in Maui.
 Lahaina Town Block Party takes place every year on October 31 on Front Street.
-The annual keiki parade and costume contest are the highlight of the Lahaina Halloween celebrations.
-In the evening, there is lots of beer, fantastic food, live music and other entertainment.
+The annual Keiki parade and costume contest are the highlights of the Lahaina Halloween celebrations.
+In the evening, there are lots of beer, fantastic food, live music, and other entertainment.